NFL to examine overtime format, but any changes could face uphill climb

 The current NFL overtime format applies to both regular season and postseason games.
 Under it, the team that gets the ball first in overtime can win the game with a touchdown but not with a field goal.
 If a team gets a field goal on the opening possession of overtime, its opponent gets possession of the ball with a chance to tie the game with a field goal or win it with a touchdown.
 If each team gets a field goal, the game continues on a sudden-death basis, with the next score winning the game.

 The league and team owners put that system into place, initially for postseason games only, in 2010.
 That format was applied to regular season games beginning in 2012.
-Prior to that, the first team to score in overtime won the game, even if it only was a field goal.
+Before that, the first team to score in overtime won the game, even if by field goal.

 The Chiefs made a rule-change proposal in 2019 to guarantee each team of at least one possession in overtime.
 They’d lost that year’s AFC championship game to the New England Patriots, concluding their 2018 season, on an opening-possession overtime touchdown by the Patriots.
 But the Chiefs’ proposal was not approved.
-It was tabled at the annual league meeting in March that year and then did not even come to a vote of the owners at their May meeting two months later because of a lack of support.
+It was tabled at the annual league meeting in March that year and then did not even come to a vote of the owners at their May meeting because of a lack of support.

 The issue becomes balancing competitive fairness with other practical considerations.
 Proponents of a change argue that, especially in this age of high-powered offenses, it’s only equitable for both teams to have a chance to possess the ball in overtime.
 The team winning the coin toss has prevailed in 10 of the 11 postseason overtime games since the 2010 season under the current rules; teams winning the overtime coin flip have won the game only 50 percent of the time (76 of 152) in the regular season since 2012 under these rules.